This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Mexican quinoa bowl with cilantro-lime dressing is a healthy dinner that you can have on the table in under 30 minutes.
 This Mexican inspired quinoa bowl is easy, nutritious and packed full of flavor.

-With Cinco de Mayo occurring today, it only seemed proper to share a Mexican inspired meal that I eat almost weekly.
-Because of the versatility I could live off of grain bowls and nothing else.
-And this version is one that I come back to over and over.
-Its packed full of protein from the beans and quinoa.
-The cilantro-lime dressing is oil free and contains heaps of one of my favorite things in the world - cilantro!
-If you're not a cilantro fan, you can leave the cilantro out and substitute parsley , or try this vegan queso.
+It's packed full of protein from the beans and quinoa.
+The cilantro-lime dressing is oil-free and contains heaps of one of my favorite things in the world - cilantro!
+If you're not a cilantro fan, you can leave the cilantro out and substitute parsley or try vegan queso.

 What is quinoa?

 Quinoa (pronounced KEEN-wah) is grown in Peru and is often used as a substitute for rice or other grains.
-Quinoa is commonly referred to as a grain but it is actually a seed.
-Naturally gluten free, quinoa has been named a "superfood" for its high protein, fiber and iron content.
-Quinoa is a complete protein, meaning it contains all 9 of the essential amino acids that can't be made by the body.
-This makes it a great protein option for vegans and vegetarians.
+Quinoa is commonly referred to as a grain, but it is actually a seed.

 How to Make Mexican Quinoa Bowl with Cilantro-Lime Dressing